 The height of a triangle is 1 meter less than twice the length of the base.
-If the area of the triangle is 14 m2, how long are the base and the height?
+The area is 14 m.
+What are the measures of the base and the height?

 Solution Let b and h represent the base and the height of the triangle, correspondingly.
 The first sentence states that h is 1 less than 2 times b.
 So, we record